LOFOTEN IN WINTER

 Finally, at this latitude and time of year we have an excellent chance of seeing the beautiful aurora, a sight that you really have to experience to truly appreciate it’s beauty.
 While it’s impossible to guarantee we’ll definitely see it, we can promise that if it does appear we’ll wake you up, and our central location means we can be at any number of perfect vantage points to shoot it incredibly quickly.
 Even if we’re not blessed with an appearance of the northern lights, shooting the night sky in Lofoten is a treat due to it’s low levels of light pollution.

 All our workshops are designed to ensure that you can focus on photography while we take care of everything else.
-Airport transfers, ideally located and comfortable accommodation as well as all dinners are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
+Small groups, airport transfers, ideally located and comfortable accommodation as well as all dinners are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
 We use all our experience and knowledge to get you to some of Lofoten’s most beautiful locations in the best light, and in the field we’re on hand to provide as much support, advice or guidance as you want.
 Having two professional photography guides helps us to ensure that each participant gets plenty of one-to-one tuition and allows us to better tailor each session to your needs.
 Because of this we can accept a range of experience levels from beginners to professionals and comfortably cater to each.

 €3200 (price includes single occupancy room in cabin shared with one other person)